Jerry Lucas: Cincinnati Royals (1963–1969)

-San Francisco
+San Francisco Warriors (1969–1971)

 In 1969, Bob Cousy took over as coach of the Royals, who had again missed the playoffs in the tough NBA East Division of the day.
 Wanting more of a running team, Cousy did not favor Lucas, now a heavier, slower player.
 But Lucas had a no-trade clause in his contract, and could steer his transfer to a chosen team.
 He chose San Francisco.

 In 1969–70, he suffered a broken hand, and went through a tough season.
 He bounced back to form in 1970–71, though, bringing himself back into playing shape at 230 pounds.
 Lucas averaged 19.2 points per game on 50% shooting, 15.8 rebounds and 3.7 assists.
 He returned to the NBA All-Star Game in 1971 for the seventh and final time.
 He was fifth in the league in rebounding in an NBA that now had 17 teams.
 Playing with Nate Thurmond, Clyde Lee, Jeff Mullins and Ron Williams, the .500 Warriors made the 1971 playoffs before losing to a powerful Milwaukee team that later won the 1971 NBA title.

-New York
+New York Knicks (1971–1974)

 By 1971, Lucas had established himself as one of the most accurate shooters and top rebounders in the league.
-The Warriors, needing a small scoring forward, dealt Lucas to the 1970 NBA Champion New York Knicks in exchange for Cazzie Russell.
+With the Warriors needing a small scoring forward, Lucas was acquired by the New York Knicks for Cazzie Russell on May 7, 1971.
 The Knicks needed a big man to back up their starting center Willis Reed and power forward Dave DeBusschere.
 However, early in the 1971–72 season, Reed went down with a season-ending injury and Lucas was pressed into service at center.
 He was the smallest center in the league, and many were skeptical about how Lucas and the Knicks would do with this lineup.
 But at 31, Lucas had what may have been his best pro season, leading the Knicks in rebounds and shooting accuracy, and second on the team in both scoring and assists to Walt Frazier.
 His outside shooting, often well past today's three-point line, changed defensive strategies, as opponents were forced to send their big man 20 feet from the basket to guard Lucas.

 Lucas shot 51.2% from the floor that season.
 He was also an outstanding passing center, just as he had been in college.
 The team was fourth in the NBA in defense with Lucas at center.
 The Knicks then upset both Baltimore and Boston to make the 1972 NBA finals against Los Angeles.
 Lucas figured strongly in both series wins.
 Lucas also played very well, averaging 20.8 points on 50% shooting, 9.8 rebounds, 6.2 assists and 46.6 minutes in the series against the Lakers and Wilt Chamberlain.
 When Game Four went to overtime, he played all 53 minutes.
 But New York lost the series.